 Below is a great resource guide for you to learn more about retaining walls.

-What we don’t see driving by a retaining wall is the complex engineering that is often necessary to ensure the wall holds back what’s behind it.
+What we don’t see driving by a new retaining wall is the complex engineering that is often necessary to ensure the wall holds back what’s behind it.

-It’s a gravity-buster when done well.
+A new retaining wall is a gravity-buster when done well.

 This article is an in-depth look at some of the key issues associated with retaining walls.
 Let’s dive in.

 Think of a retaining wall from two perspectives (sometimes they overlap):

 Most of the walls we build start with a functional need, but the finished look of the wall is a major consideration in the decision for the final product and how it meets the landscaping plan.

 The functional reasons you might need a wall start and stop with soil.
 Is your home or business downhill from loose soil?
 Are you seeing erosion in your landscaping?
 Do you have water issues in your outdoor living space?

 The form reasons for a wall are far more fun to deal with.
 As interest in outdoor living space continues to grow, demand for more creative options for walls follows right along.
 Check out several sections of this article for more detail on retaining wall construction.